Lesley Barnes and Ross McAuley: Fashion Play

 Step inside the colourful world of Fashion Play this summer –a bold, playful display of wooden dancers and figurative mobiles in the Upper Space, opening on Saturday 12 July.

-Fashion Play will feature an expressive collection of beautifully designed, handmade wooden figures celebrating movement and form, inspired by Barnes’ own recent book of the same name.
+Fashion Play features an expressive collection of beautifully designed, handmade wooden figures celebrating movement and form, inspired by Barnes’ own recent book of the same name.
 These fashionable characters are joyfully dressed in extravagant headdresses, bulbous skirts, and oversized sleeves.

-As well as new sculptural works and illustrative prints, the exhibition will feature large-scale figurative mobiles, vinyl illustrations and fabric hangings, printed at the internationally renowned Glasgow School of Art.
+As well as new sculptural works and illustrative prints, the exhibition features large-scale figurative mobiles, vinyl illustrations and fabric hangings, printed at the internationally renowned Glasgow School of Art.

-The exhibition will include 33 beautifully designed, handmade wooden sculptures and six mobiles with perfectly contrasting colours, spots and stripes.
+The exhibition includes 33 beautifully designed, handmade wooden sculptures and six mobiles with perfectly contrasting colours, spots and stripes.
 The one-of-a-kind artworks are all for sale, with prices ranging from £250 to £850.
-A selection of sustainably sourced pin badges, imaginative magnets, sticker sets and a limited edition print will be available to purchase from YSP Shops.
+A selection of sustainably sourced pin badges, imaginative magnets, sticker sets and a limited edition print is also available to purchase from YSP Shops.

 YSP is a registered charity.
 All proceeds from sales supports the artists and YSP.